princeemensah/princeemensah.github.io/_posts/en-us/2024-08-09-stochastic-gradient-descent.md

 ---
 layout: post
-title: Implementing Stochastic Gradient Descent and variants
+title: Implementing Stochastic Gradient Descent and variants from scratch.
 date: 2024-08-09 10:33:13
 description: In this post, we implemented stochastic gradient descent in python which is one of the efficient method for training ML models.
-The implementation also encompases various SGD variants like constant and shrinking step sizes, momentum, and averaging, comparing how each one impacts the speed and accuracy of the model’s convergence.
+The implementation encompases various SGD variants like constant and shrinking step sizes, momentum, and averaging, comparing how each one impacts the speed and accuracy of the model’s convergence.
 tags: stochatic-gradient gradient-descent momentum
 categories: optimization
 giscus_comments: true